ansariamaan709/java-springboot-angular-interview-prep/02-Java-Interview-Preparation/06-Collections-Internals-Concurrency-Utilities-Guide.md

 ### Common traps

-- Comparator inconsistent with equals → “missing” elements or overwrites.
+- Comparator inconsistent with equals â†’ â€œmissingâ€ elements or overwrites.
 - Null keys: `TreeMap` supports null only in some cases (implementation-dependent); in practice avoid.

 ---